 The Review Appraiser performs an oversight as well as an operational role in the valuation process.
 The Review Appraiser will be fully qualified by training and experience to perform the same type and level of appraisals on which reviews are performed.
 Review Appraiser qualifications should be at or above peer level with the appraiser being reviewed.
-Qualifications are generally outlined in 4-1.05 (a) and are more specifically described in the Senior Property Officer Class Specification.
+Qualifications are generally outlined in 4-1.05 (a).
 Additionally, the Review Appraiser must be thoroughly familiar with MaineDOT right of way policies as well as with Appraisal Standards, including the following:

 - 1. Uniform Standard of Professional Appraisal Practice, - 2.
-Uniform Appraisal Standards for Federal Land Acquisition, - 3.
+Uniform Appraisal Standards for Federal Land Acquisition. - 3.
 23 MRSA 153 through 157, - 4.
-49 CFR 24.103, and - 5.
-MaineDOT Right of Way Manual. - 6.
+49 CFR 24.103, - 5.
+MaineDOT Right of Way Manual and - 6.
 Appraisal principles and practices as applied to the use of eminent domain.

-The Review Appraiser is a staff employee of the Department or a fee appraiser contacted by the Department who has extensive experience in the appraisal of property for right of way and who has also performed varied assignments in other right of way functions such as acquisition and property management.
+The Review Appraiser is a staff employee of MaineDOT or a fee appraiser contracted by MaineDOT who has extensive experience in the appraisal of property for right of way and who has also performed varied assignments in other right of way functions such as acquisition and property management.